 P.O.
-Box 414 Harrisville, RI 02830 "Where there's a need, there's a Lion"
+Box 414 Harrisville, RI 02830

 The Burrillville Lions Club is a volunteer non-profit organization serving the residents of Burrillville and North Smithfield.
-Chartered in 1947, the Club meets the first and third Wednesday of each month, except July and August, at Uncle Ronnie's Red Tavern in Nasonville.
+Chartered in 1947, the Club meets the 1st and 3rd Wednesday of each month at 7:00 p.m. (social time at 6:30 p.m.), except July and August, at Uncle Ronnie's Red Tavern in Nasonville.
 Fund raisers are held to provide for charitable and community betterment activities.
-These include a since founded, 70+ year tradition of conducting a learn-to-swim program at the Town beach; providing scholarships for Burrillville resident high school seniors; supporting the Town's food banks; providing dictionaries to all third grade students; hosting camps for blind and handicapped children at the Town beach; supporting the RI Sight Foundation and Children with Cancer Fund; assisting families at the state's Ronald McDonald House; and many other endeavors.
-One hundred percent (100%) of all net proceeds is returned to the community.
+These include a since-founded, 70+ year tradition of conducting a learn-to-swim program at the Town beach; providing scholarships for Burrillville resident high school seniors; supporting the Town's food banks; providing dictionaries to all third grade students in both towns; hosting camps for blind and handicapped children at the Town beach; supporting the RI Sight Foundation and Children with Cancer Fund; assisting families at the state's Ronald McDonald House; and many other endeavors.
+One hundred percent (100%) of all net proceeds are returned to the community.

-Services provided include: conducting eye screening for elementary school children; providing food and support for the Backpack Program; conducting Earth Day Cleanups; assisting residents with eye care issues and providing emergency assistance as appropriate.
+Services provided include: conducting eye screening for elementary school children; providing food and support for the Backpack Program; conducting Earth Day cleanups; assisting residents with eye care issues; facilitating diabetes awareness programs; and providing emergency assistance as appropriate.

 The Burrillville Lions Club is part of Lions Clubs International, the largest service organization in the world.
 Membership is encouraged and volunteers are always needed and welcomed.
-If interested, please contact us at the above address.
+If interested, please contact us at the above address or call 401-568-5596.